kkollsga/sheet-excavator/README.md

     ]
 }
 ```
-Instructions:
+**Instructions:**

-row_range: A list of two integers defining the row range to extract.
+* `row_range`: A list of two integers defining the row range to extract.
-column_range: A list of column letters to extract.
+* `column_range`: A list of column letters to extract.
-header_row: A list of row numbers to use as the header.
+* `header_row`: A list of row numbers to use as the header.

-By following this guide, you should be able to use the sheet_excavator library to extract data from your Excel sheets.
+By following this guide, you should be able to use the `sheet_excavator` library to extract data from your Excel sheets.

 ## License
 Sheet Excavator is released under the MIT License.
 See the LICENSE file for more details.